skiadas/WebAppsCourse/notes/object_basics.md

     typeof undefined;
     ```
 - If you try to access a non-existent property, the result is `undefined`.
 - You can also set the value of a property to equal `undefined`.
+This is different from not having that property.